Playstation 2 Programming

 Posted: March 16, 2006

 Most of the information I used for learning to write this simple program came from http://lukasz.dk/playstation-2-programming/an-introduction-to-ps2dev/.
 Lukasz has links to serval old Playstation 2 demos including Duke's 3stars.asm demo.
-I lifted a lot of code from the 3stars.asm demo, reorganizing it a bit, to get the Playstation 2 video initialization working.
+I used code from the 3stars.asm demo to figoure out how to get the Playstation 2 video initialization working.
 There are several PDFs that are also important: EE_Core_Instruction_Set_Manual.pdf, EE_Core_Users_Manual.pdf, EE_Overview_Manual.pdf, EE_Users_Manual.pdf, and GS_Users_Manual.pdf.
 These PDFs document the R5900 instruction set, the vector units instruction set, DMA, and Graphic Synthesizer (GS) modules.

 The sample program I wrote simply initializes the graphics display and then in a while(1) loop it will draw the entire screen to a really dark red, draw a triangle, and wait for vsync (vsync meaning the TV screen's video beam has drawn the entire screen and now it shuts off for a short time while the video beam goes back up to the top).
 A sample of what it draws is below: